ericleasemorgan/reader-classic/README.md

-# Distant Reader
+# Distant Reader Classic

-The Distant Reader is a high performance computing (HPC) system which takes an almost arbitrary amount of unstructured data (text) as input and outputs a set of structured data for analysis -- "reading".
+The Distant Reader Classic is a high performance computing (HPC) system which takes an almost arbitrary amount of unstructured data (text) as input and outputs a set of structured data for analysis -- "reading".

 The Distant Reader takes one of five different types of input: